data2health/resource-discovery/README.md

 * Co-Director: Kristi Holmes (Northwestern University)

 # Other Core Members
-Don't edit this - the RPPR generater populates this section
+Don't edit this - the RPPR generator populates this section

 # Year 3 Budget
-Don't edit this - the RPPR generater populates this section
+Don't edit this - the RPPR generator populates this section

 # Specific Aim